ice-blog-header-image-Oct-2021

 Inspection fees

 A Customs agent might decide to inspect your cargo because something about the import raises suspicions.
 Or an agent might simply choose your shipment for random screening.
 To keep bad actors from gaming the system, U.S. Customs doesn’t explain the logic behind its random inspections.
-You’ll just have to live with the fact that, 3%–5% of the time, CBP will inspect your shipment and charge you for the privilege.
+You’ll just have to live with the fact that CBP may inspect your shipment and charge you for the privilege.

 The simplest inspection, an x-ray of your container or other conveyance, costs about $300.
-If the agent decides to conduct an “intensive exam,” opening a container to look at the contents, your fee could amount to $1,000 or more.
+If the agent decides to conduct an “intensive exam,” opening a container to look at the contents, your fee could be $1,000 or more.

 Disbursement fees